State Fire Marshal Offers Ice Safety Tips

 - PowerPoint presentation on Ice and Cold Water Safety

 Here in New England ice and cold water safety is an important issue each winter when too many residents are injured from exposure to cold water.
 Skaters and ice fishermen fall through the ice; boaters and canoeists overturn their crafts.
 Hikers and explorers sometimes lose their way and have to camp out overnight in harsh weather conditions.
 Unleashed pets run onto the ice and people chase after them.
-Since four boys fell through thin ice and drowned at once in the Merrimack River in December 2002, the Public Education Unit and the S.A.F.E.
-Program have worked hard to educate children and adults about the dangers of ice and cold water.
+Last March, two ice fisherman fell through the ice on the Neponset River in Foxborough.
+A woman extended a large tree branch to them but also fell into the icy water.
+Firefighters used a sled to rescue the victims.

 Cold Water Dangers